KAV4N/StrikeEngine/docs/06-components-api.md

 ## LogicComponent

-The `LogicComponent` allows multiple Script instances to be attached to an entity, providing custom behavior and game logic.
+The `LogicComponent` allows multiple `Script` instances to be attached to an entity, providing custom behavior and game logic.
 Scripts are stored and managed internally as unique pointers.

 > **Note:** Only one instance of each script type can exist on a given entity at a time.
-Attempting to add a duplicate type - either programmatically via `addScript<T>()` or through XML - will be rejected with a `STRIKE_CORE_ERROR` log, and the existing instance will be returned instead.
+Attempting to add a duplicate type — either programmatically via `addScript<T>()` or through XML — will be rejected with a `STRIKE_CORE_ERROR` log, and the existing instance will be returned instead.
 To replace a script, call `removeScript<T>()` first.

 ### Constructor